sebrinass/mcp-augmented-search/README.md

 - **URL Content Reading**: Advanced content extraction with pagination, section filtering, and heading extraction.
 - **Intelligent Caching**: URL content is cached with TTL (Time-To-Live) to improve performance and reduce redundant requests.
 - **Semantic Embedding**: Generate vector embeddings using Ollama for semantic similarity scoring.
+- **Hybrid Retrieval**: Combine BM25 (sparse) and Dense retrieval for improved search result relevance.
+- **Puppeteer Auto-Fallback**: Automatically fallback to browser rendering when fetch fails or content is empty.
 - **Similarity-Based Ranking**: Combine traditional keyword matching with semantic similarity for improved search results.
 - **Pagination**: Control which page of results to retrieve.
 - **Time Filtering**: Filter results by time range (day, month, year).